RocketChat/docs-old/developer-guides/realtime-api/the-message-object/attachment/buttons/README.md

 ## Url Button

-The URL Button opens a web page in the a webview.
+The URL Button opens a web page in a webview.
 This allows you to enrich the conversation with a web-based experience, where you have the full development flexibility of the web.

 ```json
 "buttons":[